 “Yer right, Andy.
 I don’t cares what anyone thinks.
 I’m ‘Gator, hear me roar.”

-We all laughed.
-Desserts arrived, which he finished off for us.
-We still were full from breakfast.
+We all laugh.
+Desserts arrive, which he finishes off for us.
+We are still full from breakfast.

-We spent the afternoon playing music and singing.
-When the musical spirit left us, we worked on our homework.
+We spend the afternoon playing music and singing.
+When the musical spirit leaves us, we do our homework.

-“I love that show,” he quickly agreed.
-Why wasn’t I surprised?
+“I love that show,” he quickly agrees.
+Why aren’t I surprised?

 “It’s the ‘Plum Creek Christmas’ episode from last year.”

-“When Ma gits the stove,” he confirmed he was a fan.
+“When Ma gits the stove,” he confirms he ‘s a fan.